FlexBy420/pyird/README.md

 # PYIRD
-PYIRD is a program for validating PlayStation 3 JB folder game backups using IRD files.
+PYIRD is a program for validating PlayStation 3 JB folder and decrypted ISO game backups using IRD files.
 It supports automatic fetching of IRD files from online database and provides detailed file-level integrity verification against the original decrypted game structure.

 Installation
 ============